Best Practices

 Use this success to justify investing in a Content API integration.

-It is possible to connect to the entire API at once, but we recommend doing it in this order. |
+| It is possible to connect to the entire API at once, but we recommend doing it in this order. |

-Be aware that the API is asynchronous
+Be aware that many endpoints are asynchronous

 -